GangLii/Adversarial-AP/README.md

 ```

 ## List of methods
 This is a list of different optimization methods compared in the paper.
-We summarize them here for reference
+We summarize them here for reference.
 - 'AdAP_LPN' : AdAP_LPN
 - 'AdAP_LN' : AdAP_LN
 - 'AdAP_LZ' : AdAP_LZ